hans/lwt/README.md

 * Create ``connect.inc.php`` with an existing database user (read [docs/info.html](https://hugofara.github.io/lwt/docs/info.html)) for the tutorial.

-If the reading page displays a database error, try downgrading to PHP version 5.4.45.

 And you are ready to go!

 ## Description